B0ney/xmodits/README.md

 ```

 ## Building (Advanced)
-If you want to make the binary size smaller, you can do this here. (nightly version required)
+If you want to make the binary size smaller, you can do so here. (nightly version required)

 If you have nightly installed, update it to minimize the chance of a build failure:
 ```